 Book the removal

-We’ll strip any old covering and prepare the substrate.
-We cover all of Warsaw — call or message us.
+We’ll remove any old floor covering and get the substrate ready.
+We work all over Warsaw — call or message us.